Center for Financial Literacy

 Financial Literacy Lecture Series

-The IRSC Center for Financial Literacy has presented multi-day lecture programs featuring professional speakers presenting on such topics as budgeting, credit management, savings and investment, and financial aid.
-The most recent event took place April 2 through 4, 2019.
-Check this page for next event dates.
+The IRSC Center for Financial Literacy has presented multi-day lecture programs featuring professional speakers presenting on such topics as credit management and identity theft, savings and insurance, and dealing with financial trouble.

 Maria Salome E. Davis, D.B.A.